BerkeleyAutomation/DART/README.md

 ## Plotting Results

 Rewards and losses are plotted using scripts in the `plotting` directory.
 You may comment/uncomment sections depending on which learning algorithms you want plot.
-Similarly, running these scripts require arguments in order to plot the appropriate set of tests.
+Similarly, running these scripts requires arguments in order to plot the appropriate set of tests.
 See `plot.sh` as an example.

 	sh plot.sh